top of page

 WorkCover/SafeWork NSW exempted clause 58 (2)

-PCBUs in NSW have been exempted by WorkCover/SafeWork NSW from having to comply with clause 58(2) since 20/12/13.
-But those days are nearly over because SafeWork NSW’s exemption will expire on the 31st December 2023.
+Business and undertakings in NSW have been exempted by WorkCover/SafeWork NSW from having to comply with clause 58(2) since 20/12/13.
+But SafeWork NSW’s exemption will expire on the 31st December 2023.

-From the 1 st of January 2024, PCBUs must comply with clause 58(2).
+From the 1st of January 2024, all businesses, organisations, and corporations must comply with clause 58(2).
 [Note 3] SafeWork NSW will publish guidance material on noise, hearing and audiometric testing before the end of 2023.

-Many PCBUs have complied with clause (2) regardless of the exemption.
+Many companies have complied with clause (2) regardless of the exemption.

-Under Clause 32 of the WHS Regulation, and Section 19(3)(g) of the WHS Act it is the duty of the PCBU to manage risks in the workplace.
-Therefore, it is expected that the PCBU fully assesses and manages all risks that may lead to noise-induced hearing loss, ideally eliminating the risks entirely using the Hierarchy of Control measures.
+Under Clause 32 of the WHS Regulation, and Section 19(3)(g) of the WHS Act it is the duty of the PCBU (business, organisation, corporation, etc) to manage risks in the workplace.
+To ensure this, it is expected that Directors and CEOs fully assess and manage all risks and hazards that may lead to noise-induced hearing loss, ideally eliminating the risks entirely using the Hierarchy of Control measures as described in Clauses 36-38 of the WHS Regulation.
 Elimination is the desired result of any risk assessment.
 PPE is a control measure applied in the event of a risk or risks that cannot be eliminated.
 [Note 4]

 SafeWork NSW Inspectors visit and inspect